 Not too challenging

 Instead of throwing away your kitchen scraps and garden waste, why not turn it into compost?
 As well as reducing the burden on landfill, your garden will thank you for it.
-There are some useful tips here for creating this great garden resource, but remember that not all food waste is suitable for composting and your heap will require a certain amount of TLC.
+However, remember that not all food waste is suitable for composting and your heap will require a certain amount of TLC.

-According to Simple Energy Advice, a quarter of the home's heat is lost through the roof in an uninsulated home.
+According to Energy Saving Trust, a quarter of the home's heat is lost through the roof in an uninsulated home.
 As such, insulating your loft, attic or flat roof is an effective way to reduce heat loss and reduce your heating bills.

 A wool carpet is considered eco-friendly as it’s from a natural source and sheep will regrow their coats.
 For other materials, it’s case of whether it can be recycled at the end of its (ideally long) life and how many chemical treatments have been used in the manufacturing process.
 Popular choices include FSC-certified wood flooring, linoleum (made from linseed oil and woodflour) and cork.
 The latter’s qualities include being hard-wearing, biodegradeable, recyclable, with soundproofing qualities and being soft underfoot.

-Simple Energy Advice offers a comprehensive guide to solar panels, which allow you to reduce your carbon footprint and receive payments for the extra electricity you generate.
 Panels, sometimes called photovoltaics, are typically fitted on south-facing roofs and require an area of at least 10m2.
-It’s also important to realise that this is a long-term investment.
+It’s important to realise that this is a long-term investment.
 With installation costing several thousand pounds, it can take many years to break even.

 8 Triple glazing